Skip navigation

 The Non Medical Prescribing module consists of 38 days of prescribing preparation which includes:

-• 12 days of supervised practice with assessment over approximately 22 weeks (5 months).
-In addition, students will require personal study time.
+• In addition, students may require personal study time.
 The amount of time varies greatly between individuals but can be in the region of 80 - 190 hours

 Please ensure that you complete the application for the level you wish to study.
 This is shown in the course title.

-As part of your application you will need to upload a copy of your completed Prescribing Authorisations Form to the Experience – CV section of the application (please find a link for the form here or via the button at the end of this webpage).
+As part of your application you will need to upload a copy of your completed Prescribing Authorisations Form to the Experience – CV section of the application (please find a link for the form via the link at the end of this web page).
 If you do not attach your approval form to your application, or it is incomplete this will delay your application and may impact you being offered a place on the module.

 If you are practicing in an area which does not have a Northumbria University Education Audit in place (i.e. takes Northumbria University undergraduate students) a self-assessment of the Education Environment is required by yourself and/or the area manager.
 This form can be found with the supplementary information and authorisation forms and must be completed before we can fully confirm a place on the course.